-Perform a Walkthrough

-Energy Audit to reveal what

-Systems to be Upgraded &

-Identify Target

-The aim of the walk-through energy audit is to identify the energy saving opportunities in the building.
-It will assess and identify the envelope and the existing energy systems of the building.
-Information about building & climate zone, activity and energy consumption are briefly collected.
-No instruments equipment are needed.
+Perform a Walkthrough Energy Audit to reveal what Systems to be Upgraded & Identify Target The aim of the walk-through energy audit is to identify the energy saving opportunities in the building.
+It will assess and identify the envelope and the existing energy systems of the Information building. about the building & climate zone, activity and consumption energy are briefly collected.
+No instruments or equipment are needed.